Makati

-Makati (/məˈkɑːti/ mə-KAH-tee; /tl/), officially the City of Makati (Lungsod ng Makati), is one of the highly urbanized cities that make up Metro Manila, the capital region of the Philippines.
-Makati is a center for finance, commerce, culture, the arts and fashion, academics, and as the home to numerous diplomatic missions and embassies, is the center for the country's international diplomacy.
-With 432 high-rises and skyscrapers, Makati has the largest skyline in the Philippines, 138 of which exceed 100 m.
+Makati (/məˈkɑːti/ mə-KAH-tee; /tl/), officially the City of Makati (Lungsod ng Makati), is a highly urbanized city in the National Capital Region of the Philippines.
+It is the country's leading center for finance, commerce, business, and diplomacy, and is home to numerous foreign embassies and diplomatic missions.
+Makati has the largest skyline in the country, with 432 high-rises and skyscrapers, including 138 that exceed 100 m in height.
 According to the 2024 census, it has a population of 309,770 people.